C minor key chords

 Eb - Gm - Ab - Gm

-The typical way is to start and/or end the progressions with the i in a minor key chord progression.
+The typical way to start and/or end the progression is with the i chord in a minor key.

 Four-note chords in Cm key